For partnership and business-related enquiries, please get in touch.

 • The Rate: Ensure the driver uses the meter.
 The fare to Denarau is usually pretty standard but if you feel like launching right into the Fiji Way – try a bit of haggling!

-Denarau is a pedestrian-friendly island, but to explore further, you’ll need wheels.
+Denarau and Nadi are pedestrian-friendly areas, but to explore further, you’ll need wheels.

 • Local Taxis: Plentiful and easy.